AhmadVakil/AppAssetStudio/README.md

 <p>
     Once you click
     <img src="https://raw.githubusercontent.com/AhmadVakil/AppAssetStudio/master/tutorial/create-button.png" height="27">
-    the directory structure, the system will ask you to verify the name of the mobile application and after you pass the name verification the directory structure will be created with its remote Git repository.
+    , the system will ask you to verify the name of the mobile application and after you pass the name verification the directory structure will be created with its remote Git repository.
     What we have done until now was to creating a completely new mobile application directory structure that can contains numerous files and directories.
 See the following figure to understand how does it works.
 We have the JSON hierarchy on